VII: Sturm und Drang: Inspiration for lyrics

 "Still Echoes", VIIs first single, draws inspiration from the history of Pankrác Prison, where Blythe was held on manslaughter charges.
 Reciting the first lyric from "Still Echoes", Blythe asserts that there was real inspiration for the lyrics even though the words "might read like graphic metal imagery".
 Blythe said that he sought out information about the prison's history from guards and fellow inmates while he was incarcerated.

 Blythe wrote the lyrics to the song "512", the album's second single, in Pankrác Prison cell number 512, while he was contemplating how the experience was changing him.
 According to Blythe, most of his time was spent in a basement dungeon.
 He said the guards put him there so they could monitor him for depression.
 "They stick you in the worst, dimmest, darkest place in the prison," he says.
 "I couldn't even see the sun to tell what part of the day it was.
 It was just steadily lessening levels of gloom."

 The third single, "Overlord", was released on June 30, 2015.
 Blythe said the song is about the dangers of self-obsession in our distressingly myopic and increasingly entitled 'me-now/now-me' culture.
-It's about how many people can't seem to look past their own relatively small problems to see the bigger picture, and how everyday problems do not in any way shape or form constitute an emergency.
+It is about how many people cannot seem to look past their own relatively small problems to see the bigger picture, and how everyday problems do not in any way shape or form constitute an emergency.
 Blythe commented: "Sometimes things just don't work out the way we want them to, [so] deal with it.
 People who only see their own problems eventually wind up alone because no one wants to hear their crap anymore.
 We all know someone like that, always whining and complaining about some inconsequential setback as if it were the apocalypse.
 This song is for those people."

-A fourth single, "Erase This" was made available for streaming on July 10, 2015.
+A fourth single, "Erase This", was made available for streaming on July 10, 2015.
 Guitarist Mark Morton told Rolling Stone the song is about "negative people and how they can drag you down without you realizing it.
 It's about people you might be close to, but who are stuck in their own self-pity and that kind of energy can spread like a virus".
 "Most of us as humans have been on both the giving and receiving end of that kind of attitude, but the older I get, the more I try to focus on not allowing that type of vibe to enter my mindset."
 He also said, musically, "it's trademark Lamb of God riffing," and compared it to "Laid to Rest" from 2004's Ashes of the Wake.